gummangummangumman/Twitter-threader/README.md

 ## Framework

-This project is using [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.
+This project is using [Angular CLI](https://github.com/angular/angular-cli).

+## Deployment

+`ng build --base-href /twitter-threader/`

+After this command is run, copy the files from the `dist` folder into your website! `twitter-threader` must be replaced with whatever path you put it under within your website.